schulze-paul/Video-Laboratory/README.md

 ### Data retrieval from the YouTube API

 ![preview video data](https://github.com/bl4ckp4nther4/Video-Categorization-Application/blob/master/images/screenshots/video_data.PNG?raw=true)
 Some of the data that is needed is readily available through the YouTube API.
-This includes the following data:

-About the video

-- link
-- title
-- duration
-- upload date
-- view count
-- upvote count
-- downvote count
-- comments count

-About the channel

-- link
-- name
-- join date
-- video count
-- subscribers count
+Video data includes: link, title, duration, upload date, view count, upvote count, downvote count, comments count

+Channel data includes, link, name, join date, video count, subscribers count

 Using the link to a video as starting point, data about the video is collected through the YouTube API.
 With the channel link collected from the video data, the needed channel data is retrieved from the Youtube API.